 Our board of directors adopted a non-employee director compensation policy that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, highly-qualified non-employee directors.
-Under the policy, all non-employee directors are paid cash compensation as set forth below.
+In 2022, our board of directors increased the amount of cash compensation our non-executive chairman may earn in a fiscal year.
+Under the policy, all non-employee directors are paid cash compensation as set forth below for the fiscal year ended December 31, 2022 and on a go forward basis.